aarneranta/chalmers-advanced-python/labs/lab3/lab3.md

 ## Submission

-Via a GitHub link in Canvas, as usual.
+Via GitHub Classroom as usual.
-Use the subdirectory `lab3/`.
 You are recommended to use `.gitignore` in order not to store the virtual environment directory.

-Indicate in your Canvas message whether you claim bonus points for Bonus task 1 or 2 or both.

 Before inspecting your code, we will organize peer reviewing sessions, where each group tests and reviews some other group's lab.
 The review report that you write will be added as a part of your submission.